donishadsmith/neurocaps/docs/examples/custom.rst

 Tutorial 7: Using Lateralized Custom Parcellations
 ==================================================
-While neurocaps leverages Nilearn's fetch functions for the `Schaefer <https://nilearn.github.io/stable/modules/generated/nilearn.datasets.fetch_atlas_schaefer_2018.html>`_ and `AAL <https://nilearn.github.io/stable/modules/generated/nilearn.datasets.fetch_atlas_aal.html>`_, additional lateralized parcellations can be manually defined.
+While NeuroCAPs leverages Nilearn's fetch functions for the `Schaefer <https://nilearn.github.io/stable/modules/generated/nilearn.datasets.fetch_atlas_schaefer_2018.html>`_ and `AAL <https://nilearn.github.io/stable/modules/generated/nilearn.datasets.fetch_atlas_aal.html>`_, additional lateralized parcellations can be manually defined.
 For custom parcellation approaches, three sub-keys are
 recognized: "maps", "nodes", and "regions".
 For additional details on these sub-keys, refer to the